 *T-shirt size guaranteed if ordered by Friday, May 27, 2022.

 Resident campers are campers who will be staying overnight in one of the residence halls located on the UW-Whitewater campus.
 The residence hall has a secured entrance and the campers are monitored by the residence hall directors, assistants, and by our own camp counseling staff.
-Roommate requests made by online registration closing date will be honored when possible; otherwise campers are paired by age and gender.
+Who you would like to room by requests made by online registration closing date will be honored when possible; otherwise campers are paired next to others by age and gender.
 Please note that our residence halls are not air conditioned.
 We strongly advise campers to bring a fan if possible.
 The bathrooms and showers offer clean, individual stalls for privacy.
 Resident campers will have three well-balanced meals each full day.
 Meals are included in the registration fee.

 Commuter campers are campers who will drive back and forth to camp and will not stay overnight.
 They can arrive at the designated check-in time and location indicated in the Camp Information Packet.
 Commuters will not receive a room key for the residence hall but are welcome to socialize in the residence hall with friends during breaks.
 Only lunch and dinner will be served to commuter campers.
 Report to camp before the first session of the day after breakfast.
 The authorized driver can pick up the commuter camper at the conclusion of camp each day after checking out with staff.